denoland/vscode_deno/README.md

 - `deno.enable` - Enable/disable this extension.
 Default is `true`.

+- `deno.enablePatterns` - An array of regexes that matches files Deno should be enabled on.
+Default is `["*"]` (matches all files).
+Paths are relative to the workspaces directory, so for example `["packages/"']` will look for the `packages` folder in your project.

 - `deno.alwaysShowStatus` - Always show the Deno status bar item.
 Default is `true`.

 - `deno.importmap` - The Path of import maps.
 Default is `null`.